wrzasa/rbsim/README.md

 statistics by additional name, e.g. name of specific process (apache1, apache2, apache2, ...) in which they were collected.

+Simulator automatically collects statistics for resource usage (subsequent CPUs and net segments).

+The statistics collected by `stats` statements can be obtained after simulation with one of the following methods mentioned at the beginning:

+    model.stats_print
+    model.stats_summary
+    model.stats_data

 ##### Variabeles, Conditions, Loops

-As shown in examples above, variables can be used to steer behavior of a process.
+As shown in examples above (see model of wget), variables can be used to steer behavior of a process.
 Their visibility should be intuitive.
 Don't use Ruby's instance variables -- `@something` -- didn't test it, but no guarantee given!

 You can also get name of current process from `process.name`.